wp-plugins/content-protector/readme.txt

 * Fixed JQuery bugs evident when shortcode is used multiple times on a single post.
 * `"click"`/`"dblclick"` events now bound using `.on()` instead of `bind()` (allows other plugins to AJAX-load content using the `[rot13]` shortcode without losing the decoding functionality).
-* New popup options "Border Width" and "Border Radius"
+* New popup options "Border Width" and "Border Radius".
 * No more shilling on the Settings screen.
 Enjoy!

 = 1.2 =